A Budget-Adaptive Allocation Rule for Optimal Computing Budget Allocation: Related literature

 The rest of the paper is organized as follows.
-The problem statement and formulation are presented in Section \ref{problem formulation}.
-In Section \ref{optimal budget allocation strategy}, we generalize some asymptotic results in the OCBA paradigm to the case of a general budget size; derive a budget allocation rule that is adaptive to the simulation budget; and explicitly present its desirable finite-budget properties and asymptotic optimality.
-Then, two heuristic algorithms implementing the proposed budget-adaptive allocation rule are developed.
-Numerical experiments on synthetic examples and a case study are conducted in Section \ref{numerical experiments}.
+In Section \ref{problem formulation}, we formally formulate the budget allocation problem.
+In Section \ref{optimal budget allocation strategy}, (1) we show the asymptotic OCBA rule can be recovered under the asymptotic regime where $k \to \infty$ and $T = \omega(k \log k)$; (2) we derive a budget-adaptive rule under the setting where $k \to \infty$ but $T = \mathcal{O}(k \log k)$ and explicitly present its distinct behaviour under different budgets; and (3) we develop two heuristic algorithms implementing the proposed budget-adaptive rule.
+In Section \ref{numerical experiments}, numerical experiments on synthetic examples and a case study are conducted.
 In the end, Section \ref{conclusion} concludes the paper.

-\section{Problem Formulation}
+\section{Problem formulation}

-We introduce the following notations in our paper.
+We formally introduce the following notations in our paper.

-Suppose that there are $k$ system designs in contention.
+Suppose that there are $k \geq 3$ designs in contention.
 For each design $i \in \mathcal{K}$, its mean performance $\mu_i$ is unknown and can only be estimated by sampling replications via a stochastic simulation model.
 The goal of R\&S is to identify the real best design $b$, where “best” is defined with respective to the smallest mean.
-Assume that the best design $b$ is unique, i.e., $\mu_b < \mu_i$, for $ i \in \mathcal{K}^{\prime}$.
-This assumption basically requires the best design can be distinguished from others.
-Since common random numbers and correlated sampling are not considered in the paper, we assume the simulation output samples are independent across different designs and replications, i.e., $X_{i,j}$ is independent for all $i$ and $j$.
+Assume the best design $b$ is unique, i.e., $\mu_b < \mu_i$, for $ i \in \mathcal{K}^{\prime}$.
+This assumption basically requires the best design can be distinguished from the others.
+Common random numbers and correlated sampling are not considered in the paper, and we assume the simulation output samples are independent across different designs and replications, i.e., $X_{i,j}$ is independent for all $i$ and $j$.
 The most common assumption on the sampling distribution is that the simulation observations of each design $i$ are i.i.d. normally distributed with mean $\mu_i$ and variance $\sigma_i^2$, i.e., $X_{i,j} \sim N(\mu_i,\sigma_i^2)$, for $i \in \mathcal{K}$ and $j \in \mathbb{Z}^+$.
-For non-Gaussian distributions, the normal assumption can be justified by a central limit theorem, e.g., by the use of batching (see \cite{kim2006selecting}).
-For simplicity, we ignore the integer constraints on $N_i$, and in practice $ \lfloor N_i \rfloor $ simulation replications are allocated to design $i$, where $i \in \mathcal{K}$ and $ \lfloor \cdot \rfloor $ is the flooring function.
+In our analysis, we focus on the normal sampling distribution.
+For non-Gaussian distributions, batches of independent samples of each design are considered as a single sample.
+Though batching does not impact the convergence rate of PCS from the large deviation perspective \citep{glynn2004large}, using batching and assuming normality is implemented for practical convenience.

 After the simulation budget $T$ is depleted, the observed best design $\hat{b}$ (with the smallest sample mean) is selected.
 The event of correct selection occurs when the selected design, design $\hat{b}$, is the real best design, design $b$.
 Thus, we define the probability of correct selection (PCS) as